clojure-grimoire/grimoire/resources/1.4.0/clojure.core/hash-map/docstring.md

-keyval => key valReturns a new hash map with supplied mappings.
+keyval => key val
+  Returns a new hash map with supplied mappings.